 Lower Mosquito-Borne Illness Risk With Proper Help

 Ready to battle those mosquitoes in your outdoor areas?
 The trained technicians at Mosquito Squad of Lansing can help.
-We use products that are all natural, so you don't have to worry about any risk to your plants.
+We use products that are natural, so you don't have to worry about any risk to your plants.
 You can grow a garden, plant flower beds, and enjoy all that nature offers, without fighting mosquitoes and the health risks they create.
 Reach out to us online, or call us at (517) 798-8681 to get started today.